-1.1 Importance of Offence Coding
+1.2 The Importance of Offence Coding

-One of the main purposes of the Scottish Crime and Justice Survey is to find out whether respondents have experienced any crime in the last 12 months.
-Anyone who has experienced a crime is asked a series of detailed questions about this crime.
-These questions are asked by an interviewer and form the part of the interview known as the "Victim Form".
+One of the main purposes of the SCJS is to find out whether respondents have experienced any crime in the last 12 months.
+Respondents who have experienced an incident are asked a series of detailed questions about it.
+These questions are asked by the interviewer and form the part of the interview known as the Victim Form.
+The Victim Form includes a short summary description of the incident, provided by the respondent with the interviewer proving for key aspects, followed by a number of closed and open follow-up questions which provide additional detail.
+On the basis of the information in the Victim Form each crime is assigned an offence code, which is designed to closely match the crime code that the police would have assigned (had it been reported and recorded as a crime).

-Each respondent can be asked about up to 5 different crimes.
+Each respondent can complete up to 5 Victim Forms, with each relating to a different type of incident.
 However, it is very rare for anyone to have experienced this many crimes within a year.
-On the basis of the information in the Victim Form each crime is assigned an Offence Code, which is designed to closely match the crime code that the police would have assigned (had it been recorded as a crime).

-1.2 Offence Codes and How They Work
+1.3 Offence Codes and How They Work